 People with varicose veins can have anything from basically no symptoms to sometimes a heaviness in the leg to severe shaking and throbbing.
 At times you may describe it as a burning or itching sensation.
 Most people who have symptoms really feel like their leg is extremely tired, especially at the end of the day.
 Varicose veins can affect how you work and how you engage physical activities.
 Once you develop them, you are most likely to experience discomfort.
 The most obvious thing that most people would do is consider treatment.
 At ComproGear, we have the best 20 mmHg to 30 mmHg knee high or thigh high hosiery that will certainly help you to treat the varicose veins.
 Apart from the use of our 20 mmHg to 30 mmHg knee high or thigh high hosiery, appropriate treatment must be individualized.
 Also, most people with lower extremity involvement experience some degree of lower extremity edema.
 Compression therapy is helpful in controlling swelling and may slow the progression of lower extremity varicose veins.
 Painful or unsightly superficial varicose veins can be removed in selected people, but that may not be necessary if you consider to use ComproGear 20 mmHg to 30 mmHg knee high or thigh high hosiery.

 How to select the best pair of knee highs or thigh highs compression socks or compression stockings?

 - Take the correct measurements of your legs

 - Compare these measurements with the sizing guide

-- Check if your required compression level is available in this size
+- Check if your required pressure level is available in this size

-- Determine the length and type of your compression socks
+- Determine the length and type of your medical hoses

 - Check the fabric quality